LunaSare/spring2023-data-science/assignments/Week7_assignment.md

    times the value in the `AXIS_2` column.
 4. Subset the `trees` data frame with just the `SURVEY`, `YEAR`, `SITE`, and `canopy_area` columns.
 5. Make a scatter plot with `canopy_area` on the x axis and `HEIGHT` on the y axis.
-Color the points by `TREATMENT` and create a subplot per species plot the points for each value in the `SPECIES` column in a separate subplot.
+Color the points by `TREATMENT` and create a subplot per species uding the function `facet_wrap()`.
+This will plot the points for each variable in the `SPECIES` column in a separate subplot.
 Label the x axis "Canopy Area (m)" and the y axis "Height (m)".
 Make the point size 2.
 6. That's a big outlier in the plot from (2).
 50 by 50 meters is a little too